billkuku/peredu-frontend/README.md

 frontend-deployment: https://peredu.herokuapp.com
 backend-deployment: https://peredu-backend.herokuapp.com
-(full stack project, backend developed with java-spring) If want to login into the system, you can sign up your own accout, or with my test accout: {email: beierhao@hotmail.com, password: password}
+(full stack project, backend developed with java-spring) If want to login into the system, you can either sign up your own accout, or with my test accout: {email: beierhao@hotmail.com, password: password}

 if report "Cannot GET xxx" error, pls enter original URL above.

+Some feature could not be used after deployed (i.g.
+Search), i'm trying to find the reason.

 ## CI/CD with heroku.
 front-end deloyed direct with heroku deployment services